Image

 Securing a Limited Driving Privilege (Hardship License) in Warrenton, MO

-• Attending school or higher education programs
+• School or higher education attendance

 Why You Need a Warrenton, MO DWI Administrative Hearing Lawyer

 A valid suspension requires that you were under arrest at the time of a breathalyzer or blood test and that the arresting officer had probable cause to believe you were intoxicated while operating a motor vehicle.
-(This is why the Combs Waterkotte Warrenton, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)
+(This is why our Warrenton, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)

 Our attorneys closely examine the details of your arrest and testing procedures, looking for flaws such as time gaps between driving and law enforcement contact.
-Additionally, Missouri has strict regulations governing breath and blood testing procedures, including:
+Missouri law mandates that all breath and blood tests adhere to strict state regulations, including:

-• Machines must be serviced every 35 days
+• Testing machines be maintained every 35 days by a licensed technician

 • Only state-approved testing devices may be used